 CNC Machine Enhances Grace College Mechanical Engineering Program

-The Grace College Engineering Department recently purchased a Haas Mini-Mill, commonly known as a computer numerical control CNC machine.
+The Grace College Engineering Department purchased a Haas Mini-Mill, commonly known as a computer numerical control CNC machine.
 The purchase was made with the help of an anonymous donor and a matching gift from DePuy Synthes Johnson & Johnson.
-The mechanical engineering program at Grace has seen steady growth for the past few years and boasts record enrollment for the 2020-21 school year.
+The mechanical engineering program at Grace has seen steady growth for the past few years and boasts record enrollment.

 Department of Engineering Chair Dr. Fred Wentorf plans to use the technology to enhance students’ learning and familiarize them with machinery commonly used in the industry.